Is Joining a Warehouse Club Worth the Money?

 Some warehouse clubs offer reduced-priced memberships at different times of the year.

 You can also check sites like Groupon to see if there are any cheaper deals on memberships to local warehouse clubs.

 Military discounts or lower-cost memberships for college students are perks at some clubs also.

 The first step is completing the registration form and paying the initial membership fee.
 New members then receive their exclusive membership card.

 Some clubs also offer a free membership card to another person in your household.
-Membership cards must be presented for entry into the warehouse.
+Warehouse membership cards must be presented for entry into the club.
 Most chains do allow people to come in as guests if escorted by a member.

 Is Joining A Warehouse Club Worth the Money?